On the local existence of solutions to the Navier-Stokes-wave system with a free interface: Acknowledgments

 \section{Acknowledgments}

-IK was supported in part by the NSF grant DMS-1907992, while LL was supported in part by the NSF grants DMS-2009458 and DMS-1907992.
+IK was supported in part by the NSF grants DMS-1907992 and DMS-2205493, while LL was supported in part by the NSF grants DMS-1907992, DMS-2009458, and DMS-2205493.
 The work was undertaken while the authors were members of the MSRI program ``Mathematical problems in fluid dynamics'' during the Spring~2021 semester (NSF~DMS-1928930).